2000 Camp David Summit: Refugees and the right of return

-Security arrangements
+Israeli control over a future Palestinian state

 The Israeli negotiators proposed that Israel be allowed to set up radar stations inside the Palestinian state, and be allowed to use its airspace.
 Israel also wanted the right to deploy troops on Palestinian territory in the event of an emergency, and the stationing of an international force in the Jordan Valley.
 Palestinian authorities would maintain control of border crossings under temporary Israeli observation.
 Israel would maintain a permanent security presence along 15% of the Palestinian-Jordanian border.
 Israel also demanded that the Palestinian state be demilitarized with the exception of its paramilitary security forces, that it would not make alliances without Israeli approval or allow the introduction of foreign forces west of the Jordan River, and that it dismantle terrorist groups.
 One of Israel's strongest demands was that Arafat declare the conflict over, and make no further demands.
 Israel also wanted water resources in the West Bank to be shared by both sides and remain under Israeli management.